think-mm/enblog/input/posts/2018/04-16-palestinian-homeland-how-much-blood-to-shed.md

 Since then Palestine has become a territory of chronic contention, violence and war between Jews and Muslim.
 The unjust arrangement of the United Nations actually created major global disorder and conflict among Muslims and western nations supporting Israel.

 Just see how a small strip of Israel has become a great country, gradually occupying Palestinian territory with support from British and Americans.
 At present Palestine has been reduced to only West Bank and Gaza, nothing more, and completely besieged by Israel in regard to land, air and sea.
 Even these West Bank and Gaza are on the process of further occupation on the plea of Israel's security and there is no remedy from the United Nations or any western world whatsoever – let alone declaring an independent Palestine.
 The recent violence relating to the observance of Land Day is another example of Israeli killing of Palestinians.
 Unless an independent Palestine is in place with the release of the occupied land and a rightful authority is given to the Muslim on Jerusalem, this saga of bloodbath will never cease.

 [The writer is development worker, working at Manusher Jonno Foundation (MJF);
-Email: Shazzad@manusher.org]
+Email: shazzad at manusher dot org]